diacode/diacode-website/source/blog/2016-02-21-deploying-a-rails-app-to-production-with-docker-pt-1.html.markdown

 ---

-_This is all for today.
+_That's all for today.
 In the next part we'll cover deploying to Google Cloud, adding PostgreSQL, Redis, and a different container for ActionCable.
-Stay tunned!_
+Stay tuned!_